From

 Courtesy of the Library of Congress, Prints and Photographs Division

 Today, embroidery’s power lies in its connection to Palestinian identity, as a symbol of resistance and solidarity.
 Since the Nakba, or catastrophe, of 1948, which refers to the mass displacement and dispossession of hundreds of thousands of Palestinians, and the establishment of the state of Israel, tatreez has become a form of cultural resistance, an assertion of identity.
-The exhibition traces the politicisation of the craft, and the continued inspiration it provides to Palestinian fashion designers in the present.
+The exhibition traces the politicisation of the craft, the role of textiles in the assertion of identity, and the continued inspiration tatreez provides to Palestinian fashion designers in the present.

 A photograph shows Faredah Ibrahim Farah, 1924